-In the cavities of synovial joints.
+Synovial Fluid is present in the cavities of synovial joints.

 Synovia or synovial fluid is a viscous, non-Newtonian fluid present in the cavities of synovial joints and has the consistency as that of an egg-white.
-It is a thick liquid which lubricates our joints and enables their smooth movement.
+It is a thick liquid that lubricates our joints and enables their smooth movement.
 They are found in our joints in the knees, hips, shoulders, feet, hands.
 Synovial Joints are one of the most vital types of joints present in the body.

-When there is a movement, the synovial fluid present in the cartilage is mechanically squeezed out in order to maintain a fluid layer on the surface of the cartilage.
+- When there is a movement, the synovial fluid present in the cartilage is mechanically squeezed out in order to maintain a fluid layer on the surface of the cartilage.